Who can vote

 These are young people who will be 18 yrs old sometime during the currency of the register.
 Their dates of birth are indicated before their names in the register.
 They cannot vote in elections held before they are 18.

-These are British citizens living permanently abroad.
-They have to register each year before 15 th October on Form RP 14.
+British citizens living permanently abroad can register using the form below.
 Their names always appear at the end of the register for their particular polling district under the heading "Other Electors".
 Their names are preceded by the letter "F" and they may only vote in Parliamentary and European Parliamentary elections.

 European Union Citizens